zachpennigton/odin-recipes/README.md

 # odin-recipes
-This is a test of working with Git and GitHub of of a local machine inside the terminal
+This is a test of working with Git and GitHub of of a local machine inside the terminal.